DanishKumar1001/SharePlate-Nourish-Give/README.md

 # How to Run

-1. Fork/clone git repository to your local remote access
+1. Fork/clone git repository to your local remote access or download entire project folder.
 2. Run command ' npm i ', to install all node modules and dependencies.

+#Optional

+If after running the project, it gives any module errors, run following command:

+npm init -y

+The above command will update the package.json files with all required details of the project, then:

+node app.js (make sure you are in root folder)